 What is major and what is minor?

 It would be nice to say that being active in listening is the only requirement to listen well, but there is more.
 The other process to listening is the filtering of information that is the point of the communicator.
-After this is where the rubber meets the road: Do you agree, disagree, or do you not have enough information to make a judgement?
+After this is where the rubber meets the road: Do you agree, disagree, or do you not have enough information to make a judgment?
 Unfortunately, listening is not like reading.
 For the most part, someone can read at the pace they choose.
 When listening, we are at the mercy of the speaker.
 Therefore, we need to ascertain what is major and minor in a conversation.
 Adler gives us four questions to answer in helping us figure out what is important.

 Four Helpful Questions to Keep in Mind While Listening: